-Therefore, the U.S. Department of Health and Human Services FDA requires new pMDIs to have integrated dose counters and recommends that all pMDIs have dose counting devices that indicate when the pMDI is approaching its last dose.
-59 The dose counter is a counting device attached to the top of the pMDI canister or to the boot of the device.
+Therefore, the U.S. Department of Health and Human Services FDA requires new pMDIs to have integrated dose counters and recommends that all pMDIs have dose counting devices that indicate when the pMDI is approaching its last dose.59 The dose counter is a counting device attached to the top of the pMDI canister or to the boot of the device.
 When the pMDI is actuated, it counts down the number of actuations from the total remaining in the canister.
-The Ventolin® HFA (GlaxoSmithKline, Research Triangle Park, NC) and Flovent® HFA (GlaxoSmithKline) have built-in dose counters (Figure 17).
+The Ventolin[°] HFA (GlaxoSmithKline, Research Triangle Park, NC) and Flovent^{} HFA (GlaxoSmithKline) have built-in dose counters (Figure 18).

 Also, mechanical or electronic dose counters have been available from third parties for use by attachment to a range of pMDIs.
-Although research has confirmed acceptable performance and patient satisfaction by pMDIs with (continued on page 28)
+Although research has confirmed acceptable performance of and patient satisfaction with dose counters,60-62 care must be (continued on page 31)

-Figure 17.
-Counter on Ventolin® HFA and Flovent® HFA pMDIs
+Figure 18.
+Counter on Ventolin[®] HFA and Flovent[®] HFA pMDIs